AdobeDocs/workfront.en/help/quicksilver/reports-and-dashboards/data-lake/data-lake-overview.md

 content-type: overview;reference
 product-area: reports and dashboards
 navigation-topic: data connect
-title: Workfront data lake overview
+title: Workfront Data Connect overview
-description: An overview of the Workfront data lake capability
+description: An overview of Workfront Data Connect
 author: Nolan
 feature: Reports and Dashboards
 recommendations: noDisplay, noCatalog
 exl-id: 5224c12a-7879-491b-87ec-6173bcf9525c
 ---
-# Data Connect overview
+# Workfront Data Connect overview

-Data Connect delivers unprecedented access to Workfront data using Snowflake technology, allowing you to answer business-critical questions and measure the value of your processes.
+Workfront Data Connect delivers unprecedented access to Workfront data using Snowflake technology, allowing you to answer business-critical questions and measure the value of your processes.
 This capability allows enterprise customers to interrogate their data using data visualization tools directly from a Workfront data lake, or to export Workfront data to a customer-owned data warehouses.

 Subscribers will be able to connect their business intelligence tool of choice (Tableau, Power BI, Domo, Looker, etc.) to Data Connect to create data visualizations with the following types of data: